College for Professional Studies

 In spite of decades of western developmental aid and billions of dollars in resource transfers, the number of poor in the world remains at astonishingly high levels.
 This paper argues that in many cases poverty remains stubbornly rooted because of the moral values and spiritual beliefs of the poor.
 A review of developmental literature confirms that Western aid systematically ignores these causes of poverty and is often fragmentary and elitist in its delivery.
 The result is developmental activity that is ineffective.
 This paper argues that aid is more likely to be sustainable if local values and beliefs are taken into account and aid is delivered in a holistic and inclusive manner.
 This can be included in project design by using local community leaders to design, deliver and evaluate the aid.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Pieratt, Alan, "Striving For Sustainability: The Place Of Values And Beliefs In Delivering Sustainable Aid" (2006).
-All Regis University Theses.
+Student Publications.
 766.